mlfoundations/dclm/README.md

 - Our final processed dataset, DCLM-Baseline, is available on Huggingface in both [zstd compressed jsonl](https://huggingface.co/datasets/mlfoundations/dclm-baseline-1.0) and [parquet](https://huggingface.co/datasets/mlfoundations/dclm-baseline-1.0-parquet) formats.
 The former version is also available on the CommonCrawl S3 bucket, accessed via the instructions [here](https://data.commoncrawl.org/contrib/datacomp/DCLM-baseline/index.html).

 - We also provide a version of our dataset that performs all the steps of our preprocessing except the final one (namely, the fasttext filtering).
 This version, called DCLM-RefinedWeb, is also available on the CommonCrawl S3 bucket, with instructions available [here](https://data.commoncrawl.org/contrib/datacomp/DCLM-refinedweb/index.html).
 For official competition subsets of DCLM-RefinedWeb, please download the following shards (written in brace notation).
+Unfortunately, ws would do not yet have a fixed subset for the 400M-1x scale currently, as the size for thibe smaller than one local shard, the unit we ran deduplication on.

    ```
    # 1B-1x (uses 1 local shard out of the original 100)